meilisearch/documentation/reference/features/configuration.md

 ## Configuring an instance with environment variables

-Environment variables are always identical to the command-line flags, but prepended with `MEILI_` and written in upper case.
+Environment variables are always identical to the command-line flags, but prepended with `MEILI_` and written in uppercase.

 ```bash
 export MEILI_DB_PATH=./meilifiles